By Jay Forte, Contributing Reporter

 RIO DE JANEIRO, BRAZIL – On the morning of the last day of 2016 we take another look over the past year, and review some of the most noteworthy stories of foreigners – aka ‘gringos’ – doing interesting things in Rio de Janeiro.

-This is now the seventh year we have created this very unscientific list, and it is not intended to be a ranking, or a exhaustive investigation, so we apologize in advance for anyone missed.
+This is now the eighth year we have created this very unscientific list, and it is not intended to be a ranking, or a exhaustive investigation, so we apologize in advance for anyone missed.

 1) The Rio 2016 Olympic Athletes

 The Rio 2016 Games has been considered a success in part by the number of sporting records broken by the Olympic athletes.
 Through all the doubts and fears regarding the city’s ability to host a well-run event, nineteen world records were broken, and 65 Olympic records were surpassed.

 Ranked on our list last year, Consul General at the U.S. Consulate General in Rio de Janeiro James “Jimmy” Story deserves a top spot again because of the estimated 410,000 foreign tourists that visited Rio for the Olympics, the largest share (seventeen percent) were from the United States.
 Consul General Story was at the nexus of the mass outing for many Americans in Rio, and managed a smooth visit for almost* all.

 British expatriate in Rio and acclaimed singer Jesuton continues to have success in Brazil, filling venues and following up strong to her remake of Dione Warwick’s “I’ll Never Love This Way Again” which played almost nightly in the Globo novela (prime-time soap opera) “Salve Jorge” and a slot at Rock in Rio when she made this list in 2013.